AlexRader/AlexRader.github.io/index.md

  4 Person Team, Role: Lead Programmer
  Time Frame: 5 weeks
- The Goal for this game was to create an alternate way of playing in contrast to the more traditional Setups of Console or computer.
+ The Goal for this game was to create an alternate way of playing in contrast to the more traditional Setups of console or computer.
 Puzzlet, was based off  of escape rooms and was designed with that concept in mind.
 We started with Unity as a base for the engine, and worked our way up from there.
 My entire Job was to implement a basic Networking system so that puzzles could interact with each other.
 ```
 ```
 shit to integrate like a snazzy photo